slv87645/flask-starter-app/README.md

 ![step9 command](./doc_img_step0/step9.png)

-10) Change the port at the bottom to any port of your choosing (some ports might be taken, just choose a large number)
+10) Change the port at the bottom to any port of your choosing (some ports might be taken, just choose a large number but not too large, there is a ceiling number on the flip servers)

 ![step10 command](./doc_img_step0/step10.png)